pantheon-systems/example-drops-7-composer/README.md

-# Example Drops 7 Composer
+# Example Drops 7 Composer test

 This repository can be used to set up a Composer-Managed Drupal 7 site on [Pantheon](https://pantheon.io).